Parties around WSU’s Greek Row linked to ‘substantial increase’ in COVID-19 cases

 WSU said Tuesday that there have been 43 cases among faculty, staff and students.
 The cases announced Saturday are separate from those 43 cases, Weiler said, although he did not have a new total to provide.

-At Washington State University’s Pullman campus, there have been 43 cases among faculty, staff and students, said Phil Weiler, vice president for marketing and communications.
-Weiler did not have any additional details about the cases, which are being handled by the county public health department.
-WSU will begin the fall semester remotely on Monday.

-Earlier this summer, more than 150 University of Washington students tested positive in connection with an outbreak on Greek Row.
+Earlier this summer, more than 150 University of Washington students tested positive in connection with an outbreak on its Greek Row.